Skip to main content

 Michigan Child Support Guidelines at a Glance

-The best interests of the child are ensured to be focused on by Section 552.501, et seq. of the Michigan Compiled Laws, while Section 552.601, et seq. makes sure the child will receive support, health care, and parenting time.
+• Section 552.501, et seq. of the Michigan Compiled Laws ensures the child’s best interests.
+Meanwhile, Section 552.601, et seq., ensures that the child receives support, health care, and parenting time.

 Both parents